awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 ## Endpoint Service Limitations<a name="endpoint-service-limits"></a>

-To use endpoint services, you need to be aware of the current limitations:
+To use endpoint services, you need to be aware of the current rules and limitations:
 + You cannot tag an endpoint service\.
 + An endpoint service supports IPv4 traffic over TCP only\.
 + Service consumers must use the endpoint\-specific DNS hostnames to access the endpoint service\.
 Private DNS is not supported\.
 For more information, see [Accessing a Service Through an Interface Endpoint](vpce-interface.md#access-service-though-endpoint)\.
 + Endpoint services are only available in the AWS Region in which they are created\.
++ If an endpoint service is associated with multiple Network Load Balancers, then for a specific Availability Zone, an interface endpoint will establish a connection with one load balancer only\.

 ## Creating a VPC Endpoint Service Configuration<a name="create-endpoint-service"></a>